 Homeless Children & Youth

-Each year data is collected on homeless children and youth enrolled and served by districts in Washington State.
-This is the children and youth served by Auburn School District.
+Each year data is collected by the Office of the Superintendent of Public Instruction (OSPI) on homeless children and youth enrolled and served by districts in Washington State.
+This is the data reported regarding children and youth served by Auburn School District.

 In Their Shoes